Breast Augmentation/Breast Implants

 What is involved with breast augmentation surgery?

-- Patients may generally feel a little uncomfortable for a few days – more so if the implant is placed under the muscle.
+- Most patients may generally feel a little uncomfortable for a few days – more so if the implant is placed under the muscle.

-- Gradually increase mobility and activity; patients are generally back to most normal day to day activities at two weeks.
+- A gradual increase in mobility and activity; patients are generally back to most normal day to day activities at two weeks.

 - Most women allow approximately two weeks off work.
 However, you may require additional time if your job is more physically demanding.
-This can be discussed with Mr White.
+This can be discussed with A/Prof White.

 - Able to drive when feeling comfortable to do so.